Surgeon

 Well, it totally depends on your motivation and inner self knowing whether this drop is required or not.
 I must say that you performed really nice because the hike in the marks is really good.

-If you think you can surely do it in the next chance and will get a college then you should go for it.
+If you think you can surely do it in the next chance and

 The Question containing Inaapropriate or Abusive Words